Mizuno pro 223 irons review.

 Conclusively, the Mizuno Pro 223 Irons are great for golfers looking to add more distance and forgiveness to their game especially the Tour, and low-mid handicap players.

-Looks like Mizuno, which used to be predominately a Japanese-only sold brand, is making giant stripes in the western market as younger golfers are embracing the Mizuno brand at a fast pace, thanks to the new approach the Mizuno Brand has taken which target the younger generation of golfers.
+Looks like Mizuno, which used to be predominately a Japanese-only sold brand, is making giant stripes in the western market as younger golfers are embracing the Mizuno brand at a fast pace, thanks to the new approach the Mizuno Brand has taken which targets the younger generation of golfers.

 Recalled that, the Mizuno Pro, before now was sold only to the Japanese market, and the rest of the world was left to slug it out with the Mizuno TP Irons and the Mizuno MP Irons.